rpl/contribute-firefox-webextensions-apis/gsoc-2020/extension-activity-monitor.md

 * Contributing to Open Source
 * Think critically
-* Good reading comprehension
+* Fluent in english and good reading comprehension
 * Do independent research
 * Enjoy working with others
 * Be productive with little supervision
 * Able to work remotely

+"Bonus" skills:

+* Familiarity with the Browser Extensions APIs

 ## Project Details

-An `activityLog` API is available (in Firefox >= 70) to privileged extensions, the applicant goal is leveraging this API to create a privileged extension which would explore various ways to present this information to the users.
+An `activityLog` API is available (in Firefox >= 70) to privileged extensions, the applicant's goal is leveraging this API to create a privileged extension which would explore various ways to present this information to the users.

 In particular, this project goal is to expore the following areas: